 Don’t be afraid of being bold or taking inspiration from other successful campaigns.
-You want your video to stand out and be unique and reflect the audience’s desires.
+You want your video to stand out, be unique, and reflect the audience’s desires.
 Once you’ve nailed your idea, it’s on to the script.

-Keep the audience at the front of your mind when you review the script.
+Keep the audience at the front of your mind when reviewing the script.
 Does it solve their problems and answer their questions?
-The script that’s produced for a marketing video production will be entirely different to a staff induction video.
+The script produced for a marketing video production will be entirely different from a staff induction video.

 8. Storyboard creation

 Once the script is written, it’s a good idea to produce a storyboard.
 The storyboard is a mock-up of the video and is helpful to visualise elements of how the video will look.
 With almost all animation jobs, a storyboard is produced.

 The storyboard could be created illustrations, stock images, or even be hand-drawn.
 It will include the voice-over on each frame and a shot description, details of music, sound, and special effects herunterladen.

 9. Planning the shoot